Skip to Main Content

 Note Taking for Online Classes

 Online students receive much of their course's information through reading and posts, so note-taking skills become invaluable in online learning.
-Below find some great resources into better note-taking practices.
+Below find some great resources for better note-taking.

 Other Online Learning Resources